crystalxyz/crystalxyz.github.io/index.md

 [Academics](academics.md) · [Projects](projects.md) · [Blog](blog.md)

-# Your Name
+# Crystal Zhou

-Short welcome note about who you are and what you do.
-Update this intro and the links above to suit your style.
+Welcome to my personal website!
+I am a current Master of Engineering student at Cornell Tech, majoring in Computer Science.
+Before this, I completed my Bachelor's degree at the University of Waterloo.

 ## Snapshot

-- Focus areas: _replace with your domains or interests._
+- Focus areas: ML infra, distributed optimization, open-source development
-- Currently: _what you are working on right now._
+- Currently: grinding on KVCache and inference system
-- Based in: _your city or timezone._
+- Based in: New York, United States

 ## Where to go next